gtk-rs/gtk4-rs/book/src/hello_world.md

 # Hello World!

-Now that we have got a working installation, let us get right into it!
+Now that we've got a working installation, let's get right into it!

 At the very least, we need to create an `Application` instance with an [application id](https://developer.gnome.org/documentation/tutorials/application-id.html).
 For that we use the [builder pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html) which many `gtk-rs` objects support.